chrootid/imunifyavx/README.md

 # imunifyavx
-ImunifyAVX is a malware scanner tools powered by ImunifyAV with some additional features
+ImunifyAVX is a malware scanner tool powered by ImunifyAV with some additional features

 # Supported OS
 1. Stand Alone